 Remote working is becoming increasingly common as technology enables communication, collaboration, and workload management across distributed teams.

-This guide to hiring remote employees will look at both the positive and negative aspects of working remotely, as well as examining how to deal with the challenges of remote hiring.
+This guide to hiring remote employees will look at both the positive and negative aspects of working remotely, as well as exploring hiring challenges, recruiting software for remote companies, and more.
 If you are a new or established business looking to go down the route of hiring a distributed team, this guide is for you.

 Topics Covered Include